HL7/US-Core-STU3/pages/_includes/us-core-condition-summary.md

 1. Conditionally One clinical status in `Condition.clinicalStatus`
     -   [Invariants]
-        -   required if `Condition.verificationStatus != ‘entered-in-error‘`
-        -   not present if `Condition.verificationStatus = ‘entered-in-error‘`
     -   Condition.clinicalStatus is bound to [Condition Clinical Status Codes] value set
 1. One code in `Condition.verificationStatus`
     -   Condition.clnicalStatus is bound to [ConditionVerificationStatus] value set